- College of Biological Sciences

-Molecular mechanisms of signal transduction and their regulation by proteolytic pathways
+Molecular mechanisms of signaling pathways and their regulation by proteolytic systems

 Our lab integrates cutting edge approaches from the fields of structural biology, biochemistry, and molecular and cellular biology to decode sensing machineries and signaling pathways in plants, fungi, and humans.
 Our ultimate goal is to decipher fundamental biological pathways from the atomic to organismal level, and develop innovative strategies for the benefit of agriculture, environment, and human health.
 We are particularly interested in dissecting signaling pathways that are triggered by extracellular stimuli (such as light, gravity, small-molecules, hormones, and pathogens), and revealing their regulation by the ubiquitin proteasome system.
 Please visit our website for more information.